casid/jte/DOCUMENTATION.md

 ### For a regular website

-When using the `DirectoryCodeResolver` (or the `ResourceCodeResolver` with resources located outside of JAR files), hot reloading is supported out of the box.
+Hot reloading is supported out of the box when using the `DirectoryCodeResolver` (or the `ResourceCodeResolver` with resources located outside of JAR files).
 Before a template is resolved, the modification timestamp of the template file and all of its dependencies is checked.
-If there is any modification detected, the template is recompiled and the old one discarded to GC.
+If any modification is detected, the template is recompiled, and the old one is discarded to GC.

 > [!WARNING]
-> It makes sense to do this on your local development environment only.
-When running in production, for maximum performance and security [precompiled templates](#precompiling-templates) are recommended instead.
+> It makes sense to do this in your local development environment only.
+When running in production, for maximum performance and security, [precompiled templates](#precompiling-templates) are recommended instead.

 If you clone this repository, you can launch the [SimpleWebServer](jte/src/test/java/gg/jte/benchmark/SimpleWebServer.java) example's main method.
 It will fire up a tiny webserver with one page to play with at <http://localhost:8080>.

 ### For a statically rendered website

-In case you're using jte to pre-render static websites as HTML files, you can also listen to template file changes during development and re-render affected static files.
+If you're using jte to pre-render static websites as HTML files, you can also listen to template file changes during development and re-render affected static files.
 Add the `jte-watcher` module to your project:

 ```xml
 <dependency>